kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-15.md

+---
+layout: exam
+---

 # Practice Exam 15

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. How do customers benefit from Amazon's massive economies of scale?
     - A. Periodic price reductions as the result of Amazon's operational efficiencies